 The economy also plays an important role in this equation.
 Budgets-whether family or government-are not made in a vacuum.
-Each year that we monitor the Section 8

-Program, owners open their doors to new tenants,

-Program beneficiaries get a better job or a new opportunity and leave the Program voluntarily, the forces of our economy shift, re-align, and re-shape the landscape.
+Each year that we monitor the Section 8 Program, owners open their doors to new tenants, Program enrollees get a better job or a new opportunity and leave the Program voluntarily, the forces of our economy shift, re-align, and re-shape the landscape.
 Recently, those forces have been particularly powerful.

-The destruction of the job market-city, state, and nationwide-the many downward pressures on incomes, and the surge in cost of living expenses have merged to create a massive economic shift to which families and government agencies are still struggling to respond.
+The weakening of the city, state and national job markets, the many downward pressures on incomes, and the surge in cost of living expenses have merged to create a massive economic shift to which families and government agencies are still struggling to respond.
 The Section 8 Program is no different.

 And our current economic struggle, while magnified, is not entirely new.
-In January 2007, NYCHA began a major initiative, assisted by the City Council, to issue new Section 8 vouchers.
+In January 2007, NYCHA began a major initiative, assisted by the New York City Council, to issue new Section 8 vouchers.
 The Program waiting list was opened to non-emergency applicants, for the first time since 1994, during February to May 2007.
 The number of applicants that we determined were eligible and were issued vouchers jumped from 5,774 in 2006 to 20,860 in 2007 (a 361 percent increase and NYCHA's highest number ever).
 The number of applicants who received vouchers remained at historically high levels for 2008-15,111-and 2009-11,022.

-As more voucher holders had time to search for and locate apartments and with more building owners now willing to accept Section 8 tenants-in part due to the worsening economy and in part due to the prohibition on source-of-income discrimination in Local Law 10-enrollee rentals shot up from 3,997 in 2006 to 8,522 in 2007 (a 213 percent increase).
+As more voucher holders had time to search for and locate apartments and with more building owners now willing to accept Section 8 tenants-in part due to the worsening economy and in part due to the prohibition on source-ofincome discrimination in Local Law 10-enrollee rentals shot up from 3,997 in 2006 to 8,522 in 2007 (a 213 percent increase).
 It rose to 12,003 in 2008 (up another 41 percent); and then to 13,449 in 2009 (another 12 percent rise).

 And as economic pressure mounted on families, fewer voluntarily left the Program.
-The attrition rate in 2006 and 2007 was between 8.2 and 8.5 percent, representing about 7,000 beneficiaries leaving the Section 8 Program.
+The attrition rate in 2006 and 2007 was between 8.2 and 8.5 percent, representing about 7,000 tenants leaving the Section 8 Program.
 In 2008, the number of families leaving the program dropped sharply to 6.1 percent, and again in 2009 to 4.1 percent.
-Today attrition stands at just above 3 percent.
+Today, we can safely assume that the attrition rate will remain at around 4 percent in 2010.

-With the number of new enrollees rising sharply, and the number of current enrollees leaving the program dropping sharply, our utilization rate began to balloon-87.4 percent at year's end for 2007, then 93.9 percent at the end of 2008; and 102.8 percent at the end of 2009.
+With the number of new enrollees rising sharply, and the number of current enrollees leaving the program dropping sharply, our utilization rate began to balloon- 87.4 percent at year's end for 2007, then 93.9 percent at the end of 2008; and 102.8 percent at the end of 2009.

-Currently there are 101,895 beneficiaries enrolled in the NYCHA Section 8 Program.
+As of March 31, 2010 there are 101,389 tenants enrolled in the NYCHA Section 8 Program.
+This is three hundred fewer tenants since the beginning of 2010.
 Earlier, I mentioned that there is a federally imposed cap and I talked about the risks of either failing to come close enough to the cap or going over it-not close enough and you can lose funding for the next year; go over, and you must close the gap with your own funds and take measures to come into compliance with the cap.
-The HUD voucher allocation cap for NYCHA is 99, 732-those 2,163 unfunded vouchers represent a budget deficit of at least \$21 Million for the Authority.
+The HUD voucher allocation cap for NYCHA is 99, 951-those 1,703 unfunded vouchers represent a budget deficit of at least \$17 million for the Authority.